FuelLabs/fuel-specs/specs/protocol/abi.md

 This is a function called `entry_one` that takes one `u64` argument and does not return a value.

-This JSON should be both human-readable and parsable by the tooling around the Fuel VM and the Sway programming language.
+This JSON should be both human-readable and parsable by the tooling around the FuelVM and the Sway programming language.
 There is a detailed specification for the binary encoding backing this readable descriptor.
 The section below specifies the encoding for the function being selected to be executed and each of the argument types.

 ### Receipt